-Her work has been supported by the American Historical Association; Boston Athenæum; Smithsonian Institutions; Winterthur Museum, Garden & Library; Georgia Historical Society; National Sporting Library & Museum; University of North Carolina at Chapel Hill, and UGA's Willson Center for the Humanities and Arts.
+Her research has been supported by the Smithsonian Institution, American Historical Association; Boston Athenæum; Georgia Historical Society; Winterthur Library; Hagley Museum and Library; University of Virginia; University of North Carolina at Chapel Hill, Louisiana State University Libraries, and other institutions.

 "The Sandy Hook settlement could transform the centuries-old marketing of guns,” Washington Post (February 23, 2022).